andreiw/RaspberryPiPkg/readme.md

 - Microsoft Natural Ergonomic Keyboard 4000
 - An Apple keyboard (chicklet, USB2 hub)

-The first time you boot, you will be looking at the UEFI Shell. 'exit' and modify the boot order.
+The boot order is SD card first, then USB.
+You can change it in setup.
 The boot order will persist across reboots.
 The boot manager will only list devices available to boot from (older versions had USB Port 0, USB Port 1, etc).

 ESC enters setup.
-F1 always boots the UEFI Shell.
+F1 boots the UEFI Shell.

 ![FrontPage](readme1.png)